co-cart/co-cart/readme.txt

 ### CoCart: The #1 REST API that handles the frontend of WooCommerce.

 [CoCart](https://cocart.xyz/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart) handles the shopping cart in any modern framework of your choosing.
 No local storing required.
-Powerful and developer friendly ready to build your headless store, **without building an API**.
+Powerful and developer friendly ready to build your headless store, **without the need to build an API**.

-= Why should I use CoCart? =

-The question is why not!
-WooCommerce's REST API is only created for store managers to control the backend of your store.
-So it's not the API you need to allow your customers to shop.

-If you are wanting to build a headless WooCommerce store then CoCart is your solution.

-With [the documentation](https://docs.cocart.xyz/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart) provided, you’ll learn how to enable the ability to add products to a cart and allow your customers to manage it in no time.
+CoCart gives you a true REST API experience for building a headless store powered by WooCommerce.
+It's lightweight and adds functionality without the bloat.
+This is the plugin you've been waiting for, and it will make you rethink about using any other API out there.

+Don't take my word for it.
+Checkout the testimonials left by others.

 ## Testimonials - Developers love it